srinivas-6/AI-on-Intel/training/Readme.md

 Most of the code in the notebook is self-exploratory, training the neural networks was done on Intel Dev cloud.
 Please look [here](https://devcloud.intel.com/datacenter/learn/getting-started/ "here") for getting started with Dev cloud environment to train your models.

+The training progress of the Neural network can be traced uisng Tensor Board.

 Three significant factors were considered while selecting our topology or network as the plan for inference is on an edge device
 - Time to train : Depending on the number of layers and computation required, a network can take a significantly shorter or longer time to train.